shakacode/react_on_rails-generator-results/README.md

 # react_on_rails Generator Results

-You can find examples of running the generators from [react_on_rails](https://github.com/shakacode/react_on_rails/).
+A series of Pull Requests exemplifying the results of running the generators from [react_on_rails](https://github.com/shakacode/react_on_rails/).

 For each release, we'll be publishing a set of pull requests that show the various permutations of running the generator on top of a brand new Rails 4 App (`rails new my_app`).

-Run `rails generate react_on_rails:install --help` for descriptions of all available options:
+You can view the various options after installing the react_on_rails gem by running `rails generate react_on_rails:install --help`:

 ```
 Usage: